fogatlas/fogatlas/README.md

 ## More Information

-See [here](http://fogatlas.fbk.eu) for more information on the project.
+See [here](http://fogatlas.fbk.eu) for more information on FogAtlas project.

 ## License